 The Church as the Body of Christ

-23 which is his body, the fullness of him who fills all in all.
+23 Which is his body, and the fulness of him who is filled all in all.

 Generosity of God's Plan